German Propaganda Archive Calvin University

 Our people everywhere in the country depend on the Reich Food Central, on the Reich Ministry of Economics, on the Reich Office for Agriculture.
 The result of holdups and difficulties in these areas hardly needs to be discussed.

 It is also nonsense to see press and radio reports of enemy attacks on Berlin as giving special attention to the Berliners.
 Such an attitude gives the enemy a thousand ways to spread his divisive propaganda in our people’s community.
 For example, the rumor has spread in some western German areas that the Berliners back in January got significant additional food rations and coffee after two nights of bombing.
 That malicious rumor is intended to divide the people.
 It is a kind of separatism.
 Each responsible German knows that today, more than ever, the complete unity of our people is needed.
 As Bismarck once said: “If Germans stand together, they can drive the Devil from Hell.”
-Our enemies know that very all, and have already experienced that in this war.
+Our enemies know that very well and have already experienced that in this war.

 Therefore, they leave nothing untried to destroy German unity, and spreading such rumors and supporting such bitterness advances this enemy effort.